crystal-lang/crystal-book/syntax_and_semantics/annotations.md

 "4 = nil"
 ```

 The `args` method can be used to read all positional arguments on an annotation as a `TupleLiteral`.
+This method is defined on all annotations by default, and is unique to each applied annotation.

 ```crystal
 annotation MyAnnotation